paulogustavo/currency-conversion-api/README.md

 This Spring WebFlux API provides an endpoint to convert a value from one currency to another.
 Currencies available for conversion: USD, AUD, CAD, PLN, MXN, BRL, EUR, and JPY.
 It consumes another [API](http://api.exchangeratesapi.io) to fetch the conversion rates (base currency: EUR).

+Spring WebFlux was chosen as main technology because of its non-blocking aspect which is a good feature for modern applications.

+The project itself is divided in three layers: Controllers, Services and Repositories.

 ## Installation

 Excute the following command in the project root: